vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/node-filtering.md

 2. Click **Add New Filter**, and set filter conditions (The values in the example are `player`, `age`, `>`, and `33`).

-3. (Optional) Repeat the second step to add more sets of filtering conditions (This example adds only one set of filter conditions).

-4. Click **Hide** to hide the vertices or click **Grayscale** to gray the vertices that do not meet the filter conditions (**Grayscale** is set in this example).
+3. Click **Grayscale** to gray the vertices that do not meet the filter conditions.

-2. Click **Add New Filter** and then fill in the following values as shown below.

-3. (Optional) Repeat the second step to add multiple filtering conditions.

 4. Turn on the **Apply Filter** button.

     ![vertex filtering](https://docs-cdn.nebula-graph.com.cn/figures/vertex-filtering-example2_en.png)